-Each faculty member seeking promotion or tenure will be apprised within five days of positive or negative recommendations at each step of this process (i.e., evaluation reports by the Department Head, Dean, Evaluation Committee, VCAA/R), and he or she may modify and strengthen the application portfolio or abandon the process at any intermediate step.

-A negative recommendation from the VCAA/R may be appealed to the Academic Freedom and Tenure Committee.
+Each faculty member seeking promotion or tenure will be apprised within five days of positive or negative recommendations at each step of this process (i.e., evaluation reports by the Department Head, Dean, Evaluation Committee, Provost/EVCAA).
+Documents may not be removed from the portfolio at any time.
+A record of any modifications, including the date upon which they were made will be kept as a preface document to the portfolio.
+The individual with the control of the portfolio has responsibility for enforcing this provision.
+The faculty member may modify and strengthen the application portfolio or abandon the process at any intermediate step.
+A negative recommendation from the Provost/EVCAA may be appealed to the Academic Freedom and Tenure Committee.

-206.1 FACULTY TENURE (BOARD OF REGENTS POLICY 706.1)
+205.1 Faculty Tenure (BOR Policy 706.1)